samsquire/ideas6/README.md

 properties all the way down

-# 746. Emit actions behaviours
+# 746. Emit actions behaviours, programming is animation

 Everything is a fresh loop for what you want it to be now, everything is a mutation.